 Ingrid Kraftchenko is a British Fashion Designer.
 Born in Kent, England and graduated from London College of Fashion (2017).
 She lives and works in London.
-She has gained critical acclaim for her political avant garde designs and for challenging modern luxury.
+She has gained critical acclaim for her ecofuturist, political avant garde designs and for redefining modern luxury and has garnered a cult following with her latest collections “Hypnogogia” and “Reject.”
 She is currently part of the Centre of Fashion Enterprise.

 With Design experience at Margiela, Helmut Lang, AF Vandevorst, Barbara Gongini and having worked closely with Shayne Oliver on work for Hood by Air and Helmut Lang, she launched her own label in 2019.

 She has collaborated with performers such as Sevdaliza, Anna Calvi, and Victoria Sin plus more and currently works on fittings at Dazed to help fund her young brand.
-She also worked on the curation of the list (with Henry Bennett) for Vivienne Westwood x Burberry recent collaboration, showing she is an important cultural figure in this fresh subculture movement, which is reminiscent of Westwood’s early days.
 Ingrid has established herself as an innovative, underground Designer with a cult following, who continually pushes boundaries within the fashion industry.
-She will present her first catwalk show AW’19 this Fashion Week and has secured her first showroom in Paris.
+She presented her first catwalk show AW’19 this Fashion Week at FOLD and took the collection to Paris for her first showroom.

 "Previously working as a performance artist for Marina Abramović, Ingrid Kraftchenko started to design her collection by performing each of the characters she wanted to create.
 Titled Women on the Verge of a Nervous Breakdown (after the 1989 Pedro Almodóvar film) the collection explored gender power play, and archetypes of women...
 Cue the leather clad models their ensembles often with 80s power shoulders."
 DAZED